-To most, a little weight gain or minor swelling in certain areas might not seem like a reason to seek medical help.
-However, for elderly or chronically ill individuals, these could be signs of edema, an often misunderstood and potentially serious condition.
-Once called dropsy, edema affects 4.4 million people in the United States and is frequently caused by an underlying condition, such as kidney damage, heart failure, chronic lung disease, liver disease or even arthritis.
-Specifically, the condition occurs when excess fluid leaks out of small blood vessels and is trapped in the surrounding tissues caused by triggers like an injury, surgery, allergic reaction or changes in the body’s chemical composition.
+Once called dropsy, edema can be minor or severe, localized or generalized, and have any number of causes.
+Edema in elderly individuals is frequently caused by an underlying condition, such as kidney damage, heart failure, chronic lung disease, liver disease or even arthritis.
+Specifically, the condition occurs when excess fluid leaks out of small blood vessels and is trapped in the surrounding tissues following an injury, surgical procedure, allergic reaction or change in the body’s chemical composition.

 Types of Edema

-Seniors are typically at a higher risk for edema due to lower activity levels, increased incidence of multiple chronic conditions, and the amount and types of medications they take.
+Seniors are typically at a higher risk of edema due to lower activity levels, increased incidence of multiple chronic health conditions, and the amount and types of medications they take.
 While the above examples are a bit specific, it is important for family caregivers to understand the general symptoms and possible causes of edema to prevent the development of serious complications, some of which can be life threatening.

-Symptoms of Edema
+Symptoms of Edema in the Elderly

 Knowing what to look for can be half the battle.
 General symptoms include:

-- Swelling or puffiness of the skin;
+- Swelling or puffiness of the skin

-- Skin that appears stretched, shiny or discolored;
+- Skin that appears stretched, shiny or discolored

-- Aching body parts;
+- Aching body parts

-- Stiff joints;
+- Stiff joints

-- Weight changes; and
+- Weight changes

-- Skin that maintains a dimple after being pressed for a few seconds (known as pitting edema).
+- Skin that maintains a dimple after being pressed for a few seconds (known as pitting edema)

 Causes of Edema